-Regular Curriculum Courses - Regular offerings of the College (usually offered at least once every two years) are listed below.
+REGULAR CURRICULUM COURSES - Regular offerings of the College (usually offered at least once every two years) are listed below.
+Each semester a Semester Course Schedule is produced listing the offered courses, available from the Registrar's Office.
 The last digit of the course code denotes the credit value of the course.